alirizaalp/TodoList/README.md

 **### `TO RUN THE PROJECT`;**

 ### `download Node.js`;
-Bilgisayarınızda node.js kurulu olmalıdır.
-Node.js bilgisayarınızda kurulu değilse node.js'yi indirin
+You must have node.js installed on your computer.
+Download node.js if you don't have Node.js installed on your computer.

 ### `npm start`;
-VİSUAL STUDİO TERMİNALE NPM START YAZINIZ.
+WRITE NPM START IN VISUAL STUDIO TERMINAL.
-Tarayıcınızda görüntülemek için [http://localhost:3000](http://localhost:3000) dosyasını açın.

-**#PROJEYİ GÖRMEK İÇİN;**
-PROJEYİ CODE KISMINDAN DOWNLOAD ZİP ŞEKLİNDE İNDİRİNİZ,İNDİRDİKTEN SONRA ZİP KLASÖRÜNÜ AYIKLAYIP NORMAL KLASÖR İÇİNDE VİSUAL STUDİO CODE İLE BİRLİKTE ÇALIŞTIRINIZ,ÇALIŞTIRDIKTAN SONRA NPM RUN START YAPARAK SAYFAMI AÇINIZ.
-BUNU YAPTIKTAN HEMEN SONRA İSE TERMİNALE GELEREK JSONDAKİ VERİLERİMİ GÖRMEK İÇİN  **npx json-server --watch data.json --port 3002** yaparak locali  http://localhost:3002 şeklinde yukarıda sekmede açılacaktır.Ardından http://localhost:3000'deki sayfamı yenileyerek verilere erişebilirsiniz.
+To view in your browser [http://localhost:3000](http://localhost:3000) open the file.

+**#TO SEE THE PROJECT;**
+DOWNLOAD THE PROJECT AS ZIP FROM THE CODE SECTION, AFTER DOWNLOADING, REMOVE THE ZIP FOLDER AND RUN WITH THE VISUAL STUDIO CODE IN NORMAL FOLDER, AFTER RUN, type npm i.
+OPEN MY PAGE BY DOING NPM RUN START.
+AFTER DOING THIS, COME TO THE TERMINAL IMMEDIATELY TO SEE MY DATA IN JSON  **npx json-server --watch data.json --port 3002** by making local  http://localhost:3002 will open in the tab above.Next http://localhost:3000'deki you can access the data by refreshing the page.

 **#TODOLİST**
-PROJEMDE ENTER TODO YAZAN YERE YAPMAK İSTEDİĞİNİZ PROJELERİ EKLEYEBİLİRSİNİZ.
-HER PROJEYİ YAPTIĞINIZDA CHECKBOXA TIKLAYIP DELETE TUŞUNA BASIP TAMAMLADIKTAN SONRA SİLEBİLİRSİNİZ.
-HER KAYDETTİĞİNİZ TODOLARI DELETE YAPMADIKÇA DATA.JSON DOSYASININ İÇİNE KAYITLI OLARAK TUTULACAKTIR.EKLEDİĞİNİZ VERİLERİ SONRASINDA DATA.JSON DA GÖREBİLİRSİNİZ.
+WHEN TODO IS WRITTEN, YOU CAN ADD THE PROJECTS YOU WANT TO DO TO MY PROJECT.
+YOU CAN CLICK ON THE CONTROL BOX AND CLICK THE DELETE BUTTON TO DELETE EACH PROJECT AFTER COMPLETED.
+EVERY TODO YOU SAVED WILL BE RECORDED IN THE DATA.JSON FILE UNLESS YOU DELETE TODOS.
+YOU CAN ALSO SEE DATA.JSON AFTER ADDING.